Ardalan1380/Ardalan1380/README.md

 Ardalan1380/Ardalan1380 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-- 👨‍💻 I'm junior front end developer
+- 👨‍💻 I'm front end developer
-- 🌱 I’m currently working on **next.js**
 - 📫 How to reach me **ardalanh.b8099@gmail.com**

 <h3 align="left">Connect with me:</h3>